secwall/dotfiles/README.md

 zshrc_servers - zsh config I use on servers

-vimrc_desktop - vim config I use on desktop
+nvim - neovim config I use on desktop

 vimrc_servers - vim config I use on servers